rmptxf/NeoController/ble_app_neocontroller/README.md

 If you're using any of the Adafruit boards, make sure you head over to the [boards_files](https://github.com/rmptxf/NeoController/blob/master/boards_files) folder, and follow the included instruction.

-If you will be testing on the The Adafruit Feather nRF52840 Express (ADA40), you already have an on-board WS2812b ready to use.
+If you will be testing on **the Adafruit Feather nRF52840 Express (ADA40)**, you already have an on-board WS2812b ready to use.

 ![The Adafruit Feather nRF52840 Express](https://github.com/rmptxf/NeoController/blob/master/assets/Adafruit_Feather_nRF52840_Express.PNG)

 And it is already set in the firmware.

 If not, you'll need to get a WS2812b RGB led module, like [**this one**](https://www.sparkfun.com/products/13282) from **Sparfun**.